frejanordsiek/hdf5storage/README.rst

        `pytest <https://pypi.org/project/pytest>`_ instead of
        `nose <https://pypi.org/project/nose>`_.

+0.1.17.
+Bugfix release that fixed the following bugs.
+        * Issue #109.
+Fixed the fix Issue #102 for 32-bit platforms (previous
+          fix was segfaulting).

 0.1.16.
 Bugfix release that fixed the following bugs.
         * Issue #81 and #82. ``h5py.File`` will require the mode to be
           passed explicitly in the future.
 All calls without passing it were